uiuc-arc/GAS/README.md

 * `'GPCInit'`: time taken to create the GPC model
 * `'GPCSensAn'`: time taken for analytical sensitivity estimation with the GPC model

+#### Options

+You can change various options within the benchmark to see how they affect the results by changing the corresponding variables.
+A non-exhaustive list of options is given below:

+* `Order` (default 4): the order of the polynomial surrogate model produced by GPC; *note that if you change this option, you will have to remove the hard-coded optimizations for evaluation of order 4 polynomials*
+* `NSamplesEval` (default 1000000): the number of samples to use for empirical estimation of sensitivity indices
+* `deltaSensitivity` (default False): set to `True` for delta sensitivity indices (Column 3 of Table 4), or to `False` for normal sensitivity indices (Column 2 of Table 4)

 ## `acas`: ACAS-Tab and ACAS-NN benchmarks